hmdmhmd/reza.re/source/aboutme/index.markdown

 footer: true
 ---

 My name is Reza Jatnika, a master student at School of Electrical Engineering and Informatics, Bandung Institute of Technology, a web developer wannabe.
-Feel free to contact me @ [hello@reza.re](mailto:hello@reza.re) or [@rezajatnika](https://twitter.com/rezajatnika/).
+I work at local startup company as a developer/founder.

 ### About This Site ###
 This website is using [Octopress](http://octopress.org/) and hosted on [OpenShift](https://www.openshift.com/).
-Secure version of this website [https://rezare-rezajatnika.rhcloud.com/](https://rezare-rezajatnika.rhcloud.com/).

-### Octopress Theme ###
-My website theme is available on [GitHub](https://github.com/rezajatnika/greyjoy).